If you are receiving death threats or believe yourself or your children to be in immediate physical danger, please dial 911 immediately.

-If you have received an email claiming you've won a lottery, your account is going to be suspended, someone in Nigeria needs your help to transfer money or something similar, please DO NOT fill out the questionnaire asking us for help.
-Instead, please read the information below and follow the instructions there.
+If you have received an email claiming you've won a lottery, your account is going to be suspended, someone in Nigeria needs your help to transfer money or something similar, please read the information below and follow the instructions there.

 Spams and Scams